ManojJiSharma/gpl2/docs/src/stake-pool.md

 reserve, which is normal if the stake pool manager stakes all of the GEMA in the pool.

-Alternatively, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their SPL pool tokens.
+Alternatively, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their GPL pool tokens.
 The user will get back a GEMA stake account immediately.
 The ability to withdraw stake is always possible, under all circumstances.